Single chapter

 Then, she connected her comms with the rest of Deathwatch Squad. — Retreat!
 Give Hannibal cover fire if possible, but I want no heroics, understood?
 Double time to the shuttle, we’re on the clock here!

-The next few moments were a blur, with Deathwatch trekking to the shuttle where awaited them and the dying screams of the ever-dwindling Hannibal Squad sounding in ’s and ’s ears alone.
+The next few moments were a blur, with Deathwatch trekking to the shuttle where null awaited them and the dying screams of the ever-dwindling Hannibal Squad sounding in null’s and null’s ears alone.
 It wasn’t his first time being privy to someone’s last moments but knowing they could’ve been saved...that they didn’t have to die...

 He ran to the bathroom the moment his replacement relieved him, throwing up everything he had in his stomach and trying to blink back the tears.

-was waiting for him outside of the bathroom, looking drawn and tired, already changed into her fatigues.
-It was a welcome sight, for all that something twisted in ’s stomach at being seen so vulnerable, even by her.
+null was waiting for him outside of the bathroom, looking drawn and tired, already changed into her fatigues.
+It was a welcome sight, for all that something twisted in null’s stomach at being seen so vulnerable, even by her.

 Silent, the woman offered him a bottle of vitamin water and he chugged it down eagerly, washing the bitterness from his mouth.

-— Bit late for that now — the response was biting, a far cry of the usually placid , and it was visible in the way flinched slightly. sighed and ran his hand over his face, roughly. — Sorry, Baetokki.
+— Bit late for that now — the response was biting, a far cry of the usually placid null, and it was visible in the way null flinched slightly. null sighed and ran his hand over his face, roughly. — Sorry, Baetokki.
 It was not...a pleasant experience.

 She understood, of course she did, touching his arm lightly before pulling away. — Yeah.
 And I didn’t even have to listen to it, like you did.
 You’ll be okay, though.

-There was a certain stoicism to that was sure came from prolonged contact with her Turian mate.
+There was a certain stoicism to null that null was sure came from prolonged contact with her Turian mate.
 It wasn’t as if she was cold, not that.
 She was just...very practical.

 — I’ve lost people before, squadmates, friends.
 But never like this — never in such a cold, ruthless way.
 Something that could be avoided.